michiguel/Ordoprep/README.md

 #### Remaining games
 with the switch `--remaining <file>`, ordoprep will save all the games that were not included in the output

+#### Groups
+With the switch `-g <FILE>`, ordoprep will analyze how many groups are properly connected to have a reliable rating.
+The output will be in `<FILE>`.
+If the user wishes to collect all the games that belong to the major group, then the switch `--major-only` could be used.
+The output to the file provided with the switch `-o` will contain games played only by participants included in that group.
+The switch `--group-games=FILE` will divide all games into their respective groups.

 #### Help
 Other switches are available and information about them can be obtained by typing